Elinor Mordaunt: Writings

 Mordaunt's first book, the Garden of Contentment, was published in England in 1902 under her pen-name Elinor Mordaunt.
 At Melbourne she published a volume of sketches, Rosemary, That's for Remembrance (1909), and in 1911 appeared On the Wallaby through Victoria, by E. M. Clowes, an interesting account of conditions in that state at that period.
 Returning to England on 14 July 1909 she soon began a long series of volumes of fiction.
 She changed her name by deed poll to Evelyn May Mordaunt on 1 July 1915 and gained a reputation as a writer of short stories for magazines.

 Mrs Mordaunt travelled in the East Indies and adjacent islands and used her experiences in her fiction, and in travel books such as The Venture Book, The Further Venture Book, and Purely for Pleasure.
 Her autobiography, Sinabada, published in 1937, includes an account of her early life in Australia with appreciative reference to the kindnesses she had received.
 Her son by her first marriage was alive when she was writing Sinabada; she mentions that he had married and had children.

+Second marriage

 On 27 January 1933 at Tenerife, Canary Islands, she was married to Robert Rawnsley Bowles, aged 66, a retired barrister from Gloucestershire.
 In her own words, the marriage "ended in tragedy."

+Death

 She died on 25 June 1942 at the Radcliffe Infirmary, Oxford.

+Literary reputation

 Possibly her best work was put into her short stories, often showing a grim sense of tragedy and humour.
 A collection of them appeared in 1934, The Tales of Elinor Mordaunt.
 In addition to the volumes included in Miller, she was also the author of Death it is, Judge Not, Hobby Horse, Roses in December, Tropic Heat, Here Too is Valour, and Blitz Kids.
-Mordaunt was revealed as the author of a pseudonymous novel called Gin and Bitters, referencing the debate in the London publishing world over whether Somerset Maugham had based the character of Alroy Kear in Cakes and Ale on Hugh Walpole.
+Mordaunt was revealed as the author of a pseudonymous novel called Gin and Bitters (1931), referencing the debate in the London publishing world over whether Somerset Maugham had based the character of Alroy Kear in Cakes and Ale on Hugh Walpole.
 The book was removed from sale in the UK, apparently under pressure from Maugham.